 Banners are a great way to market your club/organization in the Campus Center Marketplace.

 If you would like your event to be added to the MCLA Events App, email Tom Spiro, firstname.lastname@example.org to receive instructions.

 Purchasing Items For Your Club

 All SGA-affiliated clubs/orgs are encouraged to use their pre-approved SGA budget for purchasing items for their meetings and events.
-If you have questions about your SGA budget, please look at your clubs Presence site or contact the SGA Treasurer.
+If you have questions about your SGA budget, please look at your clubs page on Campus Groups, or contact the SGA Office Manager.

 Hiring for Specific Needs and Services

 Clubs and organizations may wish to hire MCLA students or vendors outside of the institution for an event.
 This can include roles such as DJs, speakers, poets, magicians, comedians, van drivers, and tech services.

 Prior to requesting services from a current MCLA student or an outside vendor, please contact the SGA Office Manager at email@example.com.

 To hire current MCLA students